kiffit/hack_ku_2024/README.md

 -------------------------------------------------------------

 To run, use the alias `alias terminal-boredom="sudo python3 /PATH/TO/driver.py"`

-Syntax is as follows: `terminal-boredom sleep 10` -> an example that will monitor a process which will be killed in 10 seconds
+Example: `terminal-boredom sleep 10` -> an example that will monitor a process which will be killed in 10 seconds.

-As always, please be wary of sudo.
-Please verify any code yourself. sudo is required for the keyboard module and can be safely installed via pip.
+Please verify any code yourself before running. sudo is required for the keyboard module and can be safely installed via pip.